 In a region as vast and rich in natural wonder as Patagonia, it can be hard to know what sites to prioritize for your visit.
 Everything is beautiful in its own way, from the mountains to the glaciers to the plains, so how do you choose?
-What are the must-see, can’ miss places?
-Well, in our opinion, if you want to see and experience the best of what Patagonia has to offer, you can’t go wrong with these six must-visit places in Patagonia!
+What are the can’t-miss places?
+Well, if you want to see and experience the best of what Patagonia has to offer, these are our six must-see places in Patagonia!

 Base of the Torres

 One of the most popular and well-known hikes and viewpoints in Torres del Paine National Park, the Torres are the three granite spires for which the park is named.
 Rising up from the middle of the Paine Massif, with a vividly-electric turquoise lake at their base, reaching this iconic view requires a full day hike.
 You start from near the Las Torres Hotel and then climb up and into the mountains via the “Paso del Viento” or Pass of the Winds.
 After hiking through a forest on the Ascencio valley floor, the final push comes when you climb up a rocky glacial moraine.
 But at the top is one of the most spectacular views anywhere in Patagonia: three pillars of rock, shaped by wind and ice, standing stark against the sky, with the lake below.
 Sit back, relax, and enjoy the view before climbing back down.